 "Daisy needs no defense in my book.
 She's the prettiest, smartest girl in town.
-Most of the guys are afraid to go after her.
-[SEP] I would but I don't have much to offer.
+Most of the guys are afraid to go after her. $[\underline{sep}]$ would but I don't have much to offer.
 Why would she give a second thought to a clerk?
 Plus, she's a year older than me."

 "Maybe you're underestimating yourself," Keith said.
 "What you did tonight ought to earn you a few points with her.
 I like her self-confidence.
 She warned me not to speak to her after church this morning.
 She said I'd be taking a risk, like she was contagious.
 What do you think, Freddie?
 Are you in trouble, speaking up as you did?
-[1] think you upset the pastor.
-I'm guessing you may now be a target."

 Freddie reached into a small closet and tossed a sheet and blanket to Keith.
 "Not necessarily.
-Fill didn't question what we believe-just how we were dealing with it."
-A yawn and a smile, and Freddie was off to bed.
+SEPI didn't question what we believe-just how we were dealing with it."
+SEPA yawn and a smile, and Freddie was off to bed.
 After struggling to get comfortable on the tiny sofa, Keith finally dozed off and slept soundly.
 When he awoke, he could smell coffee.
 Freddie had left a spoon and bowl beside a box of cereal, clearly inviting Keith to have breakfast on him.